sarahmei/embloggen/README.md

 ### Wish List

   1. Less ugly.
-  1. Mark tweetstorms Done or Not Interested or something, so they don't show up in the list anymore.
+  1. Mark tweetstorms Not Interested or "I've already led those thoughts", so they don't show up in the list anymore.
+  1. Save/edit a draft attached to a storm.
+  1. See back versions of a saved draft.
-  1. Connect to Medium and create a draft there.
+  1. Connect to Medium to create a draft there.
+  1. Connect to Wordpress to make a draft there.
   1. ~~Update the archive via API.~~
   1. Import ~~/update~~ through the UI.
   1. See other people's recent tweetstorms via API.